AndrasKovacs/pny1-assignment/DepTC.md

 ones' = drop 10 ones -- equal to "ones", but we can't prove this
 ```

-We can define stream equality as a stream of equalities (bisimulation):
+We can define stream equality as a stream of equalities (in other words, a [bisimulation](https://en.wikipedia.org/wiki/Bisimulation)):

 ```idris
 codata StreamEq {a : Type} : Stream a -> Stream a -> Type where